DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Use Kingdom prediction (from Daniel via Roman)
 - Deeprank paper only ran their models for 20 models, was this to give the language model enhanced version the upper hand? what would happen after more epochs?
 - How you handle embeddings for less frequent or unseen tokens might become a relevant consideration later
+- Might need to downsample dominant organism groups to not skew data

 # Ideas for Interesting applications (for framing in paper)
--
+- Glycans as biomarker for disease x

 # Improved model
-- Try to use evolutionary algorithms for feature optimization
+- Try to use evolutionary algorithms for feature optimization (might be too slow)
+  - Use grid search instead
+  - raytune perhaps?
 - Look into optimizing the feature matrix
 -